remix-run/react-router/docs/guides/advanced/ConfirmingNavigation.md

     // return false to prevent a transition w/o prompting the user,
     // or return a string to allow the user to decide: if (!this.state.isSaved)
-      return 'Your work is not saved!
-Are you sure you want to leave?'
+      return confirm('Your work is not saved!
+Are you sure you want to leave?')
   },

   // ...